belabrockmann/100-days-of-code/r1-log.md

 I think I'm finished with the article.
 Want to release it next Monday.
 Also watched a short video about logo design.

 ### R1D89
-Today I was in the mood for some React, so I continued wirh the React Bootcamp on Scrimba.
-I also watched some Videos about High-Order-Components.
+Today I was in the mood for some React, so I continued with the React Bootcamp on Scrimba.
+I also watched some Videos about Higher-Order-Components.

+### R1D90
+Still learning about HOCs.
+They are a quite difficult concept to grasp for me.
+I think I'll best learn it by writing a blog article about it, so that's what I'm gonna do over the next few days.